ST GREGORY THE GREAT, SOUTH RUISLIP

 In 1993 Fr Michael Connor took over the reins and was to be parish priest for nine years until his move to St Bartholomew at St Albans in September 2002.
 Fr Michael, was instrumental in extending the hall and providing the church with a much needed venue for meetings, social events and the multitude of other activities that go on in a busy parish.
 Fr.
 Dennis Touw then took over in September 2002 and served as Parish Priest until September 2013 when he moved to St. Thomas of Canterbury in Fulham.

-Fr Paul McGinn, the present parish priest, arrived in September 2013 to take over a thriving and wonderful parish community.
+Fr Paul McGinn retired at the end of December 2019 and Fr Paulo Bagini, the present parish priest, arrived in January 2020 to take over a thriving and wonderful parish community.

 The church continues to grow and is a haven of peace and tranquility along the busy Victoria Road.